zlatanvasovic/mistype/README.md

 # Mistype

-> Simple CSS prototyping framework
+> A simple CSS prototyping framework

 Mistype is a set of styles that helps you to design a new site.
 It's a simple CSS prototyping framework.